koriroys/pakyow-docs/docs/view_construction/multiple_stores.md

 name: Multiple View Stores
 ---

+TODO needs to be rewritten based on latest

 Only a single view store is configured by default.
 However, multiple view stores are supported.
 Additional view stores can be defined by appending the name and path to the `view_stores` presenter config option (TODO reference):

     ruby: